The safety and wellbeing of our resident community is of utmost importance to us, and we want to share the latest

-We will continue to carry out essential maintenance and works as required.
-In these instances, social distancing will be strictly adhered to and staff will wear Personal Protective Equipment (PPE) where appropriate.
+We will continue to carry out maintenance and works as required.
+Our teams will respect your space, and if you want them to wear Personal Protective Equipment (PPE) they will do so.

 In the event of a fire alarm, please evacuate the building as you would normally even if you are self-isolating, keep at least two metres (about three steps) away from other people.

 We ask all residents to be vigilant in terms of preventing fires and in particular false alarms at a period when emergency services responses may be stretched due to sickness.
 We all have a role to play, so please: